 The Work-Applied Learning (WAL) model recognises the workplace as the crucible of learning for change.
 It has been specifically developed for managers to learn, reflect, introduce change and be effective in their organisations or communities.

 Work-Applied Learning is an extension of Work-Based Learning (WBL).
-Whereas WBL focuses on individual and team learning, WAL includes the features of WBL and goes further to enable organisational learning, resulting in the creation and management of organisational knowledge and change.
+Whereas WBL focuses on individual and team learning, WAL includes the features of WBL, as listed below, and goes further to enable organisational learning, resulting in the creation and management of organisational knowledge and change.